llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  specified format.
 See `SUPPORTED FORMATS`_ for a list of valid ``<format>`` values.

-.. option:: --verify-note-sections, --no-verify-note-sections
+.. option:: --verify-note-sections

  When adding note sections, verify if the section format is valid.
-Defaults to ``--verify-note-sections``
+This flag is turned on by default for ELF files.

+.. option:: --no-verify-note-sections

+ When adding note sections, do not verify if the section format is valid.

 .. option:: --weaken-symbol <symbol>, -W